Afghanistan Travel Guide

 Visiting Old Balkh is an easy half-day trip from Mazar e Sharif.
 Taxis can be hired for about 1,500 AFS for the trip.

-Note that due to recent Taliban activity (as of December 2020) that visiting Old Balkh isn’t recommended at the moment.
+Note that due to Taliban activity that began in the fall of 2019 that visiting Old Balkh isn’t recommended at the moment.

 What To See In Old Balkh